JonathanWilbur/mueller-report/volume1.md

 After several email and Skype exchanges with Timofeev, 476 Papadopoulos sent one more email to Lewandowski on June 19, 2016, Lewandowski's last day as campaign manager.
-477 The email stated that "\[t\]he Russian ministry of foreign affairs" had contacted him and asked whether, if Mr. Trump could not travel to Russia, a campaign representative such as Papadopoulos could attend meetings.
+477 The email stated that "\[t\]he Russian Ministry of Foreign Affairs" had contacted him and asked whether, if Mr. Trump could not travel to Russia, a campaign representative such as Papadopoulos could attend meetings.
 478 Papadopoulos told Lewandowski that he was "willing to make the trip off the record if it's in the interest of Mr. Trump and the campaign to meet specific people."
 479